Find the Perfect Electric Van for Your Fleet

 Fiat E-Ducato

-The Fiat E-Ducato offers an impressive range of up to 424 km (263 miles), making it an excellent solution for businesses that require longer distances and heavier loads.
-Thanks to its high payload capacity and advanced charging options, the E-Ducato is especially well-suited for logistics companies and delivery services aiming for zero-emission operations.
+The Fiat E-Ducato offers a range of up to 424 km, making it a strong choice for businesses that need to cover longer distances with heavier loads.
+Its high payload capacity and advanced charging options make it particularly well suited for logistics companies and delivery services aiming for emission-free operations.

 • Power: 200 kW (270 hp)